 -

-Start with the Basics: Before introducing more complex concepts, ensure that students have a solid understanding of place value and the relationship between the different blocks.
+Start with the Basics: Before introducing more complex concepts, check that students have a solid understanding of place value and the relationship between the different blocks.
 Spend time allowing them to explore the blocks freely and build numbers using them.
 Ask them to represent different numbers using the blocks, and encourage them to explain their reasoning.
-For example, ask "Show me 234 using the blocks.
+As an example, ask "Show me 234 using the blocks.
 How many flats do you need?
 How many longs?
 How many units?"

 -